 However, you may not realise that there are a wealth of apps that you can leverage to help keep your family finances in check too.

-If you’re looking for an app that will give you a real-time overview of all your finances, then Pocketbook is for you.
-This app automatically syncs your bank accounts, credit cards and loans to allow you to keep track of every cent that moves in and out of your accounts.
+First on our list of personal finance apps: If you’re looking for an app that will give you a real-time overview of all your finances, then Pocketbook is for you.
+This app automatically syncs your bank accounts, credit cards and home and car loans to allow you to keep track of every cent that moves in and out of your accounts.